dwightjack/vue-types/docs/advanced/extending-vue-types.md

 ## Define multiple validators

-To define multiple validators at once pass an array of definitions as first argument:
+To define multiple validators at once, pass an array of definitions as first argument:

 ```js
 // ...